← Part of Ignite AI Consulting

 Our ability to evaluate AI output is bounded by our own knowledge, experience, and cultural context.
 There will be times when AI produces answers we cannot adequately judge — and times when our judgment of AI is itself in error.
 This is the catch: the very thing that makes discernment necessary (AI exceeding our experience) also makes it harder (our experience being too narrow to evaluate).

 This is why discernment cannot be a solo activity.
-It requires community — image-bearers with different experiences and blind spots than ours, and where the work crosses cultural or contextual lines, voices from those contexts — and ultimately the Holy Spirit.
+It requires community — voices with different experiences and blind spots than ours, and where the work crosses cultural or contextual lines, voices from those contexts — and ultimately the Holy Spirit.

 1 Corinthians 13:12 "For now we see only a reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known."